omigami/omigami-core/README.md

     omigami pip install -e .

 to create a new conda environment called `omigami` and install the relevant packages for development.

-For running the notebooks, additional packages can be installed by issuing the following commands with the new conda env
+If you want to build your own predicting scripts, there are some additional packages that may be useful to you and that can be installed by issuing the following commands with the new conda env activated:
-activated:

     conda env update -f requirements/spectra_matching/spec2vec/conda.txt
     pip install -r requirements/spectra_matching/spec2vec/pip.txt

 In this example, we are installing spec2vec spectra_matching dependencies.
-You can do the same for ms2deepscore if you want to use its notebook.
+These packages are not necessary for training.

-**For Apple Silicon (M1) users, please do the extra following steps to make sure tensorflow is installed correctly (only necessary for ms2deepscore users):**
+**Considering the tensorflow extra package from spectra_matching/ms2deepscore, for Apple Silicon (M1) users, please do the extra following steps to make sure tensorflow is installed correctly (only necessary for ms2deepscore users):**

 1. Activate the conda env and uninstall tensorflow through `pip uninstall tensorflow`
 2. Go to https://drive.google.com/drive/folders/11cACNiynhi45br1aW3ub5oQ6SrDEQx4p (source: https://github.com/tensorflow/tensorflow/issues/46044#issuecomment-797151218) and download the `tensorflow-2.5.0-py3-none-any.whl` file.